iamgauravpande/terraform-google-homelab/README.md

 # Terraform Google HomeLab

-This repo contains  modules to create Infrastructure on GCP using Terraform.
+This module contains terraform code  to create Infrastructure on GCP.
+Individal submodules can also be used to create specific resoruces.

 ## Pre-Requisite